Beliavsky/Haskell_and_Fortran/README.md

 # Haskell and Fortran
-Here are Haskell and Fortran programs to solve the same problems.
+Here are Haskell and Fortran programs to solve the same problems, which I am writing to learn Haskell.
 The Glasgow Haskell Compiler and gfortran are used.

 **Compute the primes below 50, using the Sieve of Eratosthenes and excluding even numbers above 2 and considering only factors up to sqrt(n).**